Home » The region's water supply » Planning for our Future » Future water for our region

 Byron Shire, Ballina Shire, Lismore City and Richmond Valley.
 A supply area of over 3,000km2, encompassing growing and diverse communities.

 With a capacity of 14,000ML, Rocky Creek Dam has been the primary bulk water source for the region since 1953.
-Water is also sourced from Emigrant Creek Dam at Newrybar and from the Wilsons River at Howards Grass upstream from Lismore.
-When full, Rocky Creek Dam is able to meet a years water needs for our total supply area.
+Water is also sourced from Emigrant Creek Dam at Brooklet (north-west of Ballina) and from the Wilsons River at Howards Grass upstream from Lismore.
+When full, Rocky Creek Dam is able to meet a year's water needs for our total supply area.

 Over the next 40 years, Rous will take a 3-stage approach to investigating, implementing and securing our region's water supply.

-2021-2025 focuses on maximising the efficiencies of our existing water sources by undertaking innovative water conservation measures programs and upgrading existing community infrastructure at the Marom Creek Water Treatment Plant and its existing network of groundwater bores.
-This stage also commences the planning for a pilot purified recycled water treatment plant to obtain community acceptance of the advance purification technology, as well as complete further investigations into the opportunities of purified recycled water as an indirect water supply option.
+2021-2025 focuses on maximising the efficiencies of our existing water sources by continuing to implement water conservation programs, upgrading existing community infrastructure at the Marom Creek Water Treatment Plant and developing existing bores to access groundwater from the Clarence-Moreton Basin, deep below Alstonville's aquifer.
+This stage also commences the planning for a pilot purified recycled water treatment plant to obtain community acceptance of the advanced purification technology, as well as complete further investigations into the opportunities of purified recycled water as an indirect water supply option.

 2026-2029 focuses on the further delivery of contemporary water conservation measures and delivery of a new groundwater scheme in the Byron Shire area.
 This stage will commence planning for future groundwater sources and the construction and verification process of the pilot purified recycled water treatment plant.
 This will coincide with a broad community education program about the benefits of purified recycled water.